Cake celebration 1

 Grease and flour two nine-inch cake pans.

-Sift the flour three instances and add the baking powder and salt, set apart.
+Sift the flour in three instances, add the baking powder and salt, and set apart.

 Add the eggs one after the other, beating properly among additions.
 Add vanilla.

-Reduce the mixer speed to medium-low or low and divide the flour into 4 quantities and the milk into three portions.
+Reduce the mixer speed to medium-low or low and divide the flour into four quantities and the milk into three portions.

 Add the flour alternately with the milk, starting and ending with the flour.